Ninja-21-dev/job-portal-django/README.md

 # Online Job Portal
+Ability to register an advertisement for an employer and find a suitable job for a job seeker. written in Django.
 ## Run This App :
 1. clone the project
 2. go to project directory ``` cd OnlineJobPortal-Django ```